georgeoffley/til/Bash/seeing-contents-of-files.md

 cat ~/.gnupg/gpg.conf
 ```

-You can also uise this to create and append stuff to files.
+You can also use this to create and append stuff to files.

 __Create new file__
 ```bash